 Yes!
 Using organic produce is especially important if you are infusing fruits with the rind on.
-Otherwise, you could potentially be drinking pesticides – gross!
-If you don’t have access to organic produce, simply cut off the rinds and skins of your fruits.
-If cutting off the rind is not possible, rinse well and use a soft Fruit and Vegetable Brush or rinse with a vinegar water solution to remove pesticides.
+Otherwise, you could potentially be drinking pesticide residue.
+If you don’t have access to organic produce, simply cut off the rinds/ skins of your fruits.
+If cutting off the rind is not possible, rinse well and use a soft Fruit and Vegetable Brush or rinse well with water, using your fingers to rub the fruit.

 What is the best container for infusing water?

 If you are experimenting with a new recipe, use a glass Ball jar so that you can make the most variations of a recipe.
 Infused water pitchers are ideal if you want to make a big batch of infused water to keep for a few days in your fridge.
 Pitchers are also lovely for serving infused water to guests or at parties.